Luis-Nobrega/OSIRIS_with_Checkpoints/Steering_user_dev_guide.md

 ## 5.2 Executing file

-This file is responsible for executing changes to variables and processing commands.
-It is the main steering file.

-**Procedures:**
-## 5.2 Executing file

 This file contains the logic for applying steering commands to the simulation.
 It interprets parsed key-value pairs and modifies simulation state accordingly.

 **Core Procedures:**